Thicker Paint Than You Are Used To?

-Patchy Paint
+Patchy Claypaint?

 Application of dark claypaints are notoriously trickier – we offer some more specific advice for this: